Zabrane/qlnd/doc/LightningTickerplants.md

 2019-03-02 13:47:28.952 [INF] LTND: Waiting for wallet encryption password.
 Use `lncli create` to create a wallet, `lncli unlock` to unlock an existing wallet, or `lncli changepassword` to change the password of an existing wallet and unlock it.
 ```

-At this point you will need to run `lncli create` and follow the instructions to generate a new wallet.
+At this point, you will need to run `lncli create` and follow the instructions to generate a new wallet.
 Below is the explicit command listing the `lnddir` and `rpcserver` which may also be required.

 ```bash